GoFetchDeliveries/Tasks/README.md

 # 🐶 GoFetch tasks

 Welcome to the GoFetch tasks!
-This repostiory is used to record bugs and new features for the GoFetch apps.
-Here is how to use it.
-The list if available in the [issues section](https://github.com/GoFetchDeliveries/Tasks/issues).
+This is where we manage programming tasks 	— bugs and new features 	— for the GoFetch apps.
+This list of tasks is in the [issues section](https://github.com/GoFetchDeliveries/Tasks/issues).

 ## Creating a new issue